yxshee/yxshee/README.md

 ⌘ <br>
 **About Me**

-I like  Football, Netflix, and Mountains.<br>
+i like  football, netflix, and mountains<br>
-Currently exploring domains of Conscience.<br>
+currently exploring domains of conscience <br>

 🍁  <br>
 **Languages I have used**